flavioaiello/flavio.aiello.ch/_posts/2025-11-30-magik-prototype.md

 # **From Prototype Promise to Reality - The Loop Closes**

-When I wrote the initial Beemesh article in 2020, the technology required to realize the vision existed only in fragments.
+When I wrote the initial Magik.run article in 2020, the technology required to realize the vision existed only in fragments.
 QUIC was still maturing; libp2p’s QUIC support was experimental; Rust’s async networking ecosystem was young.

 Today, the ecosystem has caught up.
 And the promise - *“a prototype will be available soon”* - is no longer speculative.

-**Beemesh is that prototype, and more: a complete, working architecture for global-scale decentralized computing.**
+**Magik.run is that prototype, and more: a complete, working architecture for global-scale decentralized computing.**

 The vision of 2020 was the seed.